 \subsubsection{Missing values}

 \texttt{CleanSurvival} offers a variety of methods for handling missing values, addressing different data characteristics and analytical goals.

-\begin{itemize} \item For straightforward scenarios with minimal missingness, complete case analysis (CCA) simply removes rows containing missing values. \item Simple mean/median imputation replaces missing values with the mean or median of the observed values for a given variable. \item Multiple imputation using chained equation \cite{buuren2011} provides a more robust approach by generating multiple suitable replacements for each missing value, creating several complete datasets for analysis.
-This method utilizes an iterative imputer, which starts with an initial guess and refines the estimates until convergence. \item Finally (but most computationally intensive): \(k\)-nearest neighbors (KNN) imputation identifies the \(k\) most similar observations to the one with missing values, based on other, non-missing features, and uses their values to impute the missing data.
-Mean or median imputation is a limiting case where \(k\rightarrow n\). \end{itemize}
+\begin{itemize} \item For straightforward scenarios with minimal missingness, the complete case analysis (CCA) simply removes rows containing missing values. \item Simple mean/median imputation replaces missing values with the mean or median of the observed values for a given variable. \item Multiple imputation using chained equations \citep{buuren2011} provides a more robust approach by generating multiple suitable replacements for each missing value, creating several complete datasets for analysis.
+This method utilises an iterative imputer, which starts with an initial guess and refines the estimates until convergence. \item Finally (and most computationally intensive): \(k\)-nearest neighbors (KNN) imputation identifies the \(k\) most similar observations to the one with missing values, based on other, non-missing features, and uses their values to impute the missing data.
+Mean or median imputation is a limit case where \(k\rightarrow n\). \end{itemize}